DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 ## What we tested

-We tested a first iteration of the ‘Add mentor’ and ‘Add placement’ journeys and received general feedback on the overall service and its value to school users, building on the prototype produced as part of the Alpha phase.
+We tested the first iteration of the ‘Add mentor’ and ‘Add placement’ journeys and received general feedback on the overall service and its value to school users, building on the prototype produced as part of the Alpha phase.

 [![Add mentor flow](/manage-school-placements/adding-mentors/add-mentor--flow.png 'Add mentor flow')](/manage-school-placements/adding-mentors/add-mentor--flow.png)